-In every country, you may find serious traffic in the biggest and most important cities, such as London in the UK.
-This is why the government decided to set limited parking or waiting signs so that the streets will be less crowded and cars can easily move.
-If you are a PCO driver, you need to be aware of this sign as you might wait frequently for riders to catch you.
-Besides, you might need to take a rest and treat yourself with a coffee, so be aware of the signs and if it is needed to pay for parking, pay before you leave the car.
+You may find severe traffic jams in every major city, such as London in the UK.
+That is why the government decided to set limited parking or waiting signs so that the streets will be less crowded and cars can move quickly.
+If you are a PCO driver, you need to pay great attention to this sign, as you might often wait for riders to catch you.
+Besides, you might need to take a rest and treat yourself to a cup of coffee, so be aware of the signs and if it is required to pay for parking, pay before you leave the car.

-There are some traffic rules for bus and bus drivers that will help you to drive safer and get no fine.
+There are some traffic rules for bus and bus drivers that will help you drive safer and avoid fines.

-If you are a PCO driver, you are not allowed to park or drive in bus lanes but it is ok if you want to pick up or set down a passenger there (if it is mentioned in the sign).
+If you are a PCO driver, you are not allowed to park or drive in bus lanes, but it is okay to pick up or drop a passenger there (if it is mentioned in the sign).
 Just note that your actions must not disturb the Bus lane.
-You can easily find the bus lane areas by the signs in the beginning and the end of the bus lane zone.
+You can easily find the bus lane areas by the signs at the beginning and the end of the bus lane zone.

-If you had no other choice but picking up or dropping off a passenger in a bus lane, please pay attention not to do it in bus stops.
+If you had no other choice but to pick up or drop off a passenger in a bus lane, please pay attention not to do it at bus stops.
 Bus stops are usually clarified with yellow lines under a sign showing the bus station.

 Double and single yellow lines

-In case of need, it is okay to pick up and drop off a passenger in the double, single yellow and red lines but, you should be aware not to stay more than a few minutes while letting your hazard light be on.
-In this way, you will announce that you are going to leave as soon as possible so no fine will come to you.
+In case of need, it is okay to pick up and drop off a passenger in the single/double yellow and red lines but, you should be aware not to stay more than a few minutes.

 Waiting and driving in pedestrian zones is a common mistake among PCO drivers in central parts of London.
-Although everyone is aware of this rule, many drivers are careless about the pedestrian zone and receive fine easily.
-The important point is that even picking and dropping off the passengers is not allowed in this area so be aware.
+Although everyone is aware of this rule, many drivers are thoughtless about the pedestrian zone and receive fines easily.
+The important point is that even picking and dropping off the passengers is not allowed in this area.

 Blue sign directions

-Official cabs in the UK are allowed to move in congestion zones without payments, while PCO drivers have to pay about £15 per day if they are going to drive in a congestion zone from 7:00 to 22:00.
-However, if the PCO car is a wheelchair-accessible registered car, you can move in the zone without congestion charge payment just in case of having a passenger.
-You are also free of congestion charge in case of having an electric PCO car.
+All PCO drivers who have non-electric vehicles have to pay £15 per day if they are going to drive in the congestion zone from 06:00 to 22:00.
+However, if the PCO car is a wheelchair-accessible registered car, you can move in the area without congestion charge payment just in case of having a passenger.

 Can PCO drivers stop at bus stops or bus lanes?

 No, please try not to drop off or pick up any rider in the bus lane or bus stops.
-Even if you found it is not prohibited to wait for a few seconds at the bus stop, try to wait somewhere else in order to leave the bus lane fully empty.
+Even if you discovered it is not prohibited to wait for a few seconds at the bus stop, try to wait somewhere else, leaving the bus lane empty.

 Are PCO drivers allowed to stop on double yellow lines?

-Yes, it is okay to stay for a few minutes but you need to inform others you are about to move.
+Yes, it is all right to stay for a few minutes, but you need to inform others you are about to move.

 Do PCO drivers have to pay congestion charges?

 If you have an EV PCO car, you can drive in a congestion zone without paying the charge.
-Besides, wheelchair-accessible registered PCO cars in case of having passengers are also free of congestion fee.
+Besides, wheelchair-accessible registered PCO cars are also free of congestion fees when having passengers.
 Other PCO drivers need to pay the congestion fee.

-In this article of G&M Direct, you read about the top 10 important road rules for PCO drivers which was a need for every PCO driver in London to know as it is frequently repeated by new drivers.
-All you need to do for safe driving is to watch the signs carefully.
-In this way no fine and no points on your driving license are risked.
-Note that if anywhere you received a fine, pay it as soon as possible so that it would be reduced up to 60 percent less.
-While most of the fines are more than £100, it is a benefit to reduce it as much as possible.
-Hope you never experience fines.
+In this article of G&M Direct, you read about the top 10 important road rules for PCO drivers, which was a need for every PCO driver in London to know.
+All you need to do for safe driving is to observe the signs.
+This way, no fines nor points on your driving licence are risked.
+Note that whenever you receive a fine, pay it as soon as possible so that it would be reduced up to 60 per cent.
+While most fines are more than £100, it is a benefit to reduce them as much as possible.
+We hope you never experience fines.